sillydong/goose/README.md

 # goose

+**Changelog:**
+- Add lock to lock table while running migrations.
+With lock, we can run multiple replications in K8S.
+Locks are from https://github.com/golang-migrate/migrate
+- Force use transaction to run all migrations.
+We believe all migrations should run successfully or nothing changed if errors happen.

 Goose is a database migration tool.
 Manage your database schema by creating incremental SQL changes or Go functions.

 [![GoDoc Widget]][GoDoc] [![Travis Widget]][Travis]